Kimberly Santos has been an online writer for more than five years and has a particular interest in printing custom shirts.

 Planning on creating custom shirts but not sure which method would be best?
-There are a variety of methods to choose from when it comes to creating custom shirts!
-Some questions you may think about are:
+There are a variety of methods to choose from!
+The following questions will help you determine what would work best for you:

 - Do you have a budget?

 - Is your artwork complex?
 Or is it simple with one or two colors?

 There are two popular types most customers choose between: screen printing or Direct-to-Garment (DTG) printing.
 Not sure what the difference is between the two?
 Well, you’ve come to the right place!
 Below, I’ll go over both methods and the pros and cons of each.